ErpNetDocs/tech/modules/logistics/inventory/inventory-control/the_bin.md

   **Result:**
 + The quantity for the unspecified lot of product Y in the Executed field is deleted.
-+ The row related to this product in tab Executed is removed.
++ The row related to this product and lot in tab Executed shows a dash "-".
 + After deletion, it appears as if the lot was never executed.

 ![Receive2](pictures/deleterowatreceive.png)